Our Training Program

 Tai Chi is currently the most popular martial art in the world, in large part due to its great healing effect.
 Unfortunately, this popularity has also caused the degradation of Tai Chi as a Martial Art.
 Most people today practice something hardly resembling “Tai Chi.”
 They practice it as a dance (or as some waywardly esoteric "gathering of energy”).
 Tai Chi must be practiced as a Martial Art, or it loses its purpose.
 A shallow approach to Tai Chi causes it to lose most of the health effects people are so eager to attain.
 You shouldn’t diminish the value of parts in a whole, because everything is important; a very expensive car that has no wheels will not get you very far.

-At the Golden Dragon, Tai Chi is taught as a martial art, in its entirety.Tai Chi Curriculum:
+We teach Tai Chi as a martial art, in its entirety.Tai Chi Curriculum:

 • Gun Fa - Body development and body control.